 Elgin is situated just off Highway 15 and offers many services for both the visitor and local resident.
-The main street features a post office, pharmacy, video store, grocery store, bank, florist shop, electronics store, hardware store, antique store, restaurant, and more.
-There is a liquor store, furniture store, laundromat and a car wash.
-There are four churches in town, a library, a public school and a regional high school.
+The main street features a post office, pharmacy, grocery store, bank, electronics store, and more.
+There is also a liquor store, laundromat and a car wash in the village.
+There are three churches in town, a library, a public school and a regional high school.
 Although there is no doctor in town, an ambulance is stationed less than a kilometre from town.
 The local population is about 300 but in the summer Elgin serves as the hub for several thousand cottage residents.

 There are no accommodations right in Elgin, but there are several campgrounds, cottages and Inns located nearby.

 Points of interest located nearby include the Rideau Canal locks at Jones Falls, Davis and Chaffeys, all within easy driving distance.
 Visitors to the area will also want to check out the dairy store at Forfar, located just a few kilometres north of Elgin.
 In August, be sure to pick up some delicious fresh corn from local farmers.
 Elgin is located in the heart of corn country.
 A golf course is located just a few kilometres south of town.

 Elgin Days, an annual festival with a parade, flea market, barbecue and more, is usually held on the second weekend of July.